vbcpascal/Osazone-oopsla24/doc/README.typ

 #let dsg = $scripts(->)_d$
 #let bigstep(e, v) = $#e arrow.double.b #v$

 Our paper (Semantics Lifting for Syntactic Sugar) proposes a systematic framework to lift semantics for syntactic sugars.
-Based on the semantics of the host language and syntactic sugars to define DSL, we can obtain a standalone, host-independent semantics of DSL for free.
+Based on the semantics of the host language and DSL language construct definitions as syntactic sugars, we can obtain a standalone, host-independent semantics of the DSL for free.

 The two most important properties of our semantics-lifting algorithm are correctness and abstraction, mentioned in Sec.
 2 and Sec 3.4 in our paper.
 As a concrete example, consider the example given in Sec.
 2. Taking #lang[LC] (Lambda calculus) as the host language, we can define boolean operations using syntactic sugars.
 For instance, the `and` operation can be defined as:
 $ e_1 "and" e_2 dsg "if" e_1 "then" e_2 "else" "false" $
 where the left-hand side (LHS) and right-hand side (RHS) are separated by $dsg$.
-The LHS defines a new language construct of DSL #lang[Bool] with meta-variables and the RHS is composed of constructs in host languages and these meta-variables.
-Given the semantics of the host language (we only write the evaluation rule of `if` below, while other rules can be found in Fig. 2 of the paper),
+The LHS defines a new language construct of DSL #lang[Bool] with meta-variables and the RHS is composed of constructs in the host language and these meta-variables.
+Given the semantics of the host language (the evaluation rule of `if` is given below, while other rules can be found in Fig. 2 of the paper),
 $ #proof-tree(rule(
     $bigstep("if" e_1 "then" e_2 "else" e_3, v_2)$,
     $bigstep(e_1, "true")$,